srijan-paul/vyse/src/introduction.md

 # Introduction

-Snap is a general purpose programming language inspired by Lua, and is designed for embedding in C++ applications such as game engines.
+Vyse is a general purpose programming language inspired by Lua, and is designed for embedding in C++ applications such as game engines.

 ## Design goals.

-From the very first day of development, snap has been made with certain specific design goals in mind.
+From the very first day of development, Vyse has been made with certain specific design goals in mind.

 - Familiar to programmers coming from JavaScript or the C-family of languages.
 - Simple in terms of language features that the programmer has to keep in mind.